-Chikungunya is an illness caused by a virus that spreads through mosquito bites, similar to other mosquito spread illnesses like Zika, malaria, dengue and West Nile Virus.
+Chikungunya is an illness caused by a virus that spreads through mosquito bites, similar to other mosquito-spread illnesses like Zika, malaria, dengue, and West Nile Virus.
 If you are bit by an infected mosquito with chikungunya, you will develop symptoms in 3-7 days.
 The most common symptoms of infection are fever and joint pain.
 Others also experienced headaches, muscle pain, joint swelling or a rash.
 While the disease does not frequently result in death, many of the symptoms can be severe or disabling for several months or years after symptoms develop.

-While mosquitoes infected with Chikungunya today are more prevalent in countries in Africa, Asia, Europe and the Indian and Pacific oceans, there is a risk that the virus will be imported to new areas by infected travelers.
-In 2014, the first chikungunya virus disease cases were reported among US travelers returning from affected areas and local transmission was identified especially in Florida, Puerto Rico and the US Virgin Islands.
+While mosquitoes infected with Chikungunya today are more prevalent in countries in Africa, Asia, Europe, and the Indian and Pacific oceans, there is a risk that the virus will be imported to new areas by infected travelers.
+In 2014, the first chikungunya virus disease cases were reported among US travelers returning from affected areas and local transmission was identified especially in Florida, Puerto Rico, and the US Virgin Islands.

-- Please note, other conditions may apply
+- *Please note, other conditions apply